Nervosys/Botnix/docs/languages-frameworks/haskell.section.md

 # Haskell {#haskell}

-The Haskell infrastructure in Nixpkgs has two main purposes: The primary purpose is to provide a Haskell compiler and build tools as well as infrastructure for packaging Haskell-based packages.
+The Haskell infrastructure in Botpkgs has two main purposes: The primary purpose is to provide a Haskell compiler and build tools as well as infrastructure for packaging Haskell-based packages.

 The secondary purpose is to provide support for Haskell development environments including prebuilt Haskell libraries.
-However, in this area sacrifices have been made due to self-imposed restrictions in Nixpkgs, to lessen the maintenance effort and to improve performance.
+However, in this area sacrifices have been made due to self-imposed restrictions in Botpkgs, to lessen the maintenance effort and to improve performance.
 (More details in the subsection [Limitations.](#haskell-limitations))